 - Faculty of Management Studies, Banaras Hindu University (FMS BHU)

 - ICFAI Business School (IBS), Hyderabad

 - Indian Institute of Forest Management (IIFM), Bhopal

-- Indian Institute of Social Welfare & Business Management (IISWBM), Kolkata
+- Indian Institute of Social Welfare and Business Management (IISWBM), Kolkata

 - MANAGE, Hyderabad (only for those interested in Agri-Business/Rural Management)